derinmavi183/derinmavi.github.io/_posts/pet.md

 Intelectual dark side

 Ön koşuludur. İletişime girmenin ön koşulu.
 Aslında her şey için ön koşul. Özgüvenimizi zedeleyen aslında bir çözümleme mekanizması ama haddinden fazlasını vermemek gerekiyor.

 Death and mortslity is a price to be paying.

 Voluntary acceptance of suffering is key to its transendence. - Jordan Peterson

 Jordan Peterson kişilik analizinde Big Five modelini kullanıyor.
 Burada Aggreebilness’ın mesela nasıl kötücül bir etkiye sahip olabildiğini görüyoruz.

 Sınırlı ömrünüzde size kendini gösteren gerçeklerden doğru değerleri çıkaramazsınız.
 Bu yüzden 3.5 milyar yıllık biyolojik bir yapıya sahipsiniz.
-Tanrı ebediyen ölür ve daha yüksek varlık ve gerçeğin peşinde yeniden doğar.

 You can't derive the right values from the facts that portray themselves to you in your limited lifespan.
 That is why you have a biological structure that's like 3.5 billion years old.
 God eternally dies and is reborn in the pursuit of higher being and truth.